Have you ever left a website because it was difficult to use?

 When someone is browsing from a desktop computer, it’s easy for them to click nearly anywhere on the screen.
 On a desktop, there’s nothing wrong with putting your CTA or other clickable items in a corner.

-As you can see from this graphic, this makes it challenging for people to reach certain areas of their screens.
+As you can see from this graphic, there are better places on the screen to interact with one hand.
 If you have buttons in those red zones, it’s going to frustrate people on your mobile website.

 It’s uncomfortable for them to try and reach the corners, and they might even click on something else by mistake.
 If they navigate to the wrong page, it’s going to be frustrating, since it adds steps to their process.